 Living in Malta

 Malta offers the climate, the relaxed lifestyle and rich history to make living in Malta a real pleasure.
-There are seven attractive residence programmes to tempt you even more, to move to this sunny isle.
+There are several attractive residence programmes to tempt you even more, to move to this sunny isle.

 Living in Malta

 Located in the Mediterranean, just south of Sicily, Malta offers all of the advantages of being a full member of the EU and English is one of its two official languages.

 Malta’s economy has enjoyed large growth since joining the EU and the forward-thinking Government actively encourages new business sectors and technologies.

 To make life even more enjoyable Malta offers tax benefits to expatriates and the attractive ‘remittance basis’ of taxation.
 To find out more about these advantages as well as the technical detail, please see the Malta programmes below or contact us and we can help answer the questions that are really important to you.